Settlement · Glyphosate · NHL Cancer HOT

 The U.S. Environmental Protection Agency (EPA) maintains that glyphosate is "not likely to be carcinogenic to humans" when used as directed.
 The federally approved label for Roundup includes no cancer warning.
 This scientific disagreement between IARC and the EPA is central to both the litigation and the pending Supreme Court case.

 Roundup products are still sold in the United States for agricultural and commercial use.
-Bayer stopped selling glyphosate-based Roundup for residential (homeowner) use in 2023 and is currently seeking approval for a replacement herbicide in the U.S., Europe, Canada, Australia, and Brazil.
+Bayer stopped selling glyphosate-based Roundup for residential (homeowner) use in 2023 and is seeking approval for a replacement herbicide in the U.S. and abroad.
+If your exposure came from a different glyphosate or herbicide product, see our related toxic-exposure investigations.

 Aggressive NHL subtypes include diffuse large B-cell lymphoma (DLBCL), which is the most common form of NHL and accounts for roughly 30% of all NHL diagnoses.
 Other aggressive subtypes include mantle cell lymphoma, Burkitt lymphoma, and peripheral T-cell lymphomas.